 Who will carry out the work?

-On average, this type of work takes average of 15 hours to complete.
+On average, the type of work takes an average of 12 hours to complete.

 The exact number of hours it will take depends on the circumstances in your case.
 Such as: